-- 1. From the Settings () Menu screen, click Configure Tower. - 2.
-The Authentication tab displays initially by default.
-Select the appropriate authentication type from the drop-down list.
+- 1. From the left navigation bar, click the Settings ( - The Authentication tab displays initially by default.
+Select the appropriate authentication type from the dropdown list.

 Different authentication types require you to enter different information.
 Be sure to include all the information as required.